AndreCFDias/python_escolher_cafe/README.md

 ----------------------------------------------------------------

-The password is in the ps.txt file
+The password is in the "ps.txt" file

-A palavra-passe está no arquivo ps.txt
+A palavra-passe está no arquivo "ps.txt"